After you get refugee status

 Now that you have an immigration status, you’re allowed to open a UK bank account.
 It makes things like paying for food and bills much easier.

-It should be an easy process if you have proof of your immigration status, but some banks may not have seen a biometric residence permit before.
+It should be an easy process if you have proof of your immigration status, but some banks might not have seen a biometric residence permit before.
 It’s a legal and valid form of identification (ID), no matter what they tell you.
 If they don’t accept it, print this page out and take it along to the bank.